You are viewing this course for September start 2024

-Our Adult Nursing degree programme at Aberystwyth University, accredited by the Nursing and Midwifery Council (NMC), will give you the skills and experience to meet the evolving health needs of society in this diverse and rewarding profession.
+The Adult Nursing degree programme at Aberystwyth University, accredited by the Nursing and Midwifery Council (NMC), will give you the skills and experience to meet the evolving health needs of society in this diverse and rewarding profession.
 Adult Nursing at Aberystwyth develops adult nurses who deliver excellent evidence-based practice in a range of care settings and who place the patient at the centre of decision making by promoting dignity, care, and compassion.
-Over your three years, you will develop the ability to assess, plan, implement, evaluate, and monitor care safely and effectively.
-Due to the funding arrangements, please note that this course is not currently available to international applicants who are ordinarily resident outside of the UK.
+Over your three years, you will develop the ability to assess, plan, implement, evaluate and monitor care safely and effectively.

 Why study Adult Nursing at Aberystwyth?